New announcement. Learn more

 1. The self-guided walk

 • Whakarewarewa Forest (The Redwoods): There are several tracks in the Redwoods where you can spot glow worms, especially on the cooler, more sheltered parts of the forest floor.
-Look for the damp, overhanging banks near streams.

 2. The guided kayak tour